antoinenguyen27/tinyMathLLM/README.md

 Currently OpenMathInstruct-1 and 2 are the datasets in mind due to their (relatively) smaller size.
 However given my available compute, updates to this repo will be very slow and have little scientific validity (since I can't do many trials or controls).

 Provided heat death of the universe does not occur first, the model's performance will be benchmarked against MATH and GSM8K.

+USAGE: As mentioned, I am broke, so I don't have much compute to handle this kind of experiment on a regular basis.
+Anyone who somehow comes past this repo is free to use its training code and ideas (and fix my monkey fixed tuning code and modelling).
+However, please let me know if you do use it as I'd love to see how it turns out!